 owner of Longacre Bar & Grill

-HOLIDAY ALBUM: Rusty released Feels Like Christmas on River Road Records in 2008.
-Dane Clark (Mellencamp’s drummer) played on it and and was the producer.
+Rusty released Feels Like Christmas on River Road Records.
+Dane Clark (John Mellencamp’s drummer) played on it and also produced the record.
 The album was mixed by the legendary Ray Kennedy (Steve Earle, Lucinda Williams).
+Holiday classics homegrown rock and roll style.